imroj5/connected/README.md

 # connected
-checking how to connect it
+checking how to connect it,
+is it